leoHeidel/aspect-detection/README.md

   - Baseline with k-means **1 March**
   - With roBERTa and camemBERT **15 March**

+- Make code to get embedding out of text, using either w2v or Bert **11 March**

 ## Deadlines

 - 4 pager Report March 21 2021 (Sunday, can be modified)